Native American Day - November 8, 2014

 November is Native American month and each year, the Funk Heritage Center holds a free public event to honor Georgia's first residents.

-Scouts of all ages including Girl Scouts, Daisies, Brownies, Cub Scouts and Boy Scouts can enjoy touring the museum and learning about the Southeastern Indians.
-All scouts in uniform will receive a free hot dog and drink.
+This is a great day for scouts of all ages (Girl Scouts, Daisies, Brownies, Cub Scouts, Weblos and Boy Scouts) to enjoy touring the museum and learning about the Southeastern Indians.
+Hot dogs and drinks will be sold for $1 each from 11:30 a.m. until 12:30 p.m. and all scouts in uniform will receive a free hot dog and drink.

 Pictured below, at a past Native American Day, Cub Scouts learned about the Southeastern Indians from volunteer Bob Andrew.
 They also touring the Bennett History Museum and playing Native American games.